Chief compliance officer: Function

 In the United States, the Bank Secrecy Act (BSA) mandates that certain financial institutions designate a Compliance Officer who is responsible for implementing and maintaining an effective Anti-Money Laundering (AML) program.
-Additionally, the Dodd-Frank Wall Street Reform and Consumer Protection Act and the Securities and Exchange Commission (SEC) regulations require registered investment advisers to appoint a Chief Compliance Officer (CCO) to ensure compliance with federal securities laws.
+Additionally, the Dodd-Frank Wall Street Reform and Consumer Protection Act and the Securities and Exchange Commission (SEC) regulations require registered investment advisers to appoint a CCO or compliance teams to ensure adherence to federal securities laws.